leMaik/chunky/index.md

 - Support 1.16 blocks shortly after 1.16 is released (see [the list of supported blocks]({{ absolute_url }}supported-blocks))
 - Support for custom block models from resource packs

+## What's up with _leMaik's Chunky_?

+Originally created to add some 1.14 blocks, [my fork](https://github.com/leMaik/chunky) quickly blew up to fully support Minecraft 1.14 and 1.15 while also fixing long-standing bugs.
+Meanwhile, the fork was merged into [the original Chunky](http://chunky.llbit.se) and I continue development over there (via pull requests from the fork).

+However, the latest launcher versions, information on Chunky development and everything else will continue to be published on _this_ site.